akka/akka-grpc/docs/src/main/paradox/play-framework.md

 ## Using a gRPC client in a Play Framework app

-Akka gRPC has special support to allow for minimal fuzz injection of generated clients in Play.
+Akka gRPC has special support to allow for seamless injection of generated clients in Play.
 To enable this you need to first enable the gRPC plugin as described in the @ref[client docs](client.md) and then add an additional source generator in `build.sbt`: